WarrenKener/WarrenKener/README.md

 - 👋 Hi, I’m @WarrenKener :)
-- 👀 I’m interested in creating software tools for webcam streamers!
+- 👀 I’m interested in creating software tools for webcam streamers & audience members!
 - 🌱 I’m currently learning Javascript, mostly.
 - 💞️ I’m looking to collaborate on software that helps webcam streamers.
 - 📫 How to reach me is at warrenkener@gmail.com :D